Clarity-Digital-Twin/brain-go-brrr/TUEV.md

 - We now use the official TUEV directory splits: `edf/train` and `edf/eval`.
 - The cache builder scans those trees directly; no custom re-splitting is performed.
 - Eval subject grouping uses the parent directory (`000–079`) to avoid label-derived subject names.
+- If official split directories are absent, a subject-level 80/20 split is created with seed=4523 (fallback only); verify no subject leakage.
 - Validation: run `scripts/validate_tuev_cache.py --data_dir data/datasets/tuev` and expect zero overlap.

 ## What TUEV Is